armandvanhelsync/very-simple-contact-form/readme.txt

 === Very Simple Contact Form ===
 Contributors: Guido07111975
-Version: 2.9
+Version: 3.0
 License: GNU General Public License v3 or later License URI: http://www.gnu.org/licenses/gpl-3.0.html Requires at least: 3.7
 Tested up to: 4.1
 Stable tag: trunk
-Tags: simple, responsive, contact, contactform, email, honeypot, captcha, widget
+Tags: simple, responsive, contact, contactform, email, honeypot, captcha, widget, custom, style, css

 == Changelog ==
+Version 3.0
+- major update
+- added Custom Style editor: you can change the layout (CSS) of your form using the custom style page in WP dashboard
+- linebreaks in textarea field are allowed now
+- updated language files with help from nice users listed below and Google Translate

 Version 2.9
-- fixed bug in locale of Catalan, Croatian and Estonian language.
+- fixed bug in locale of Catalan, Croatian and Estonian language
 - added Slovenian translation (thanks Maja Blejec)

 Version 2.8
 - form will now use theme styling for input fields and submit button.
-If not supported in your theme you can activate plugin styling in file vscf_style.
+If not supported in your theme you can activate plugin styling in file vscf_style
 - added Estonian translation (thanks Villem Kuusk)

 Version 2.7